JoelErulu/WalkingTrails/README.md

 ### Installation Steps
 *** Add --force at the end of the npm command when encountered with errors
 1. Open the terminal
-2. Move to the "TrailApp" directory (cd C:/../WalkingTrailApp/TrailApp)
 3. Move to the "client" directory (cd C:/../WalkingTrailApp/TrailApp/client)
 4. Enter the following commdands:
 npm i @material-ui/core